ABackerNINI/RCC/README.md

 Before that, you may want to see the [Pre-Defined Template](./doc/PredefinedTemplate.md).

-You could add your own helper functions in `template/rcc_template.h`, or macros or include library you want to use or whatever.
-Remember to define functions as `inline`.
+You could add your own helper functions in `template/rcc_template.hpp`, or macros or include library you want to use or whatever.

 It's not recommended to add more codes in `template/rcc_template.cpp` because it will slow down the compiling process.
-Add codes in the `rcc_template.h` file, `make install` will compile the header into a Pre-Compiled Header.
+Add codes in the `rcc_template.hpp` file instead, `make install` will compile the header into a _Pre-Compiled Header_.

 Steps:

-* Edit the template files in `template/rcc_template.[h/cpp]`.
+* Edit the template files in `template/rcc_template.[hpp/cpp]`.
 * Edit the `template/test.cpp`, then `./test.sh` to test your codes.
 * Finally `./install.sh`.